Bhavana Sagar

 Setup Costs, Steps, and Licensing Requirements

 Setting up under Activity Code 6120.98 at Dubai South Business Hub Free Zone involves a clear, structured process.
-Indicative licence and registration fees vary depending on the chosen office package, the number of shareholders, and the specific activities registered.
-Prospective applicants should budget for the base free zone licence fee, a registration fee, and any applicable government processing charges.
-Annual renewal fees are payable to maintain the licence in good standing.
+Indicative license and registration fees vary depending on the chosen office package, the number of shareholders, and the specific activities registered.
+Prospective applicants should budget for the base free zone license fee, a registration fee, and any applicable government processing charges.
+Annual renewal fees are payable to maintain the license in good standing.

 The step-by-step application process is as follows: